 The official name of the farm is Leeupoort, or also spelled Leeuwpoort, but that name would not get me many hits I thus prefer to call it after the family that has owned it for about 150 years.
 The farm is close to Heilbron and I could have included it into that page, but there is so much on this farm that I decided to treat it separately and to link it to the Heilbron page.

-The farm was first mentioned in the archives in 1867 when it belonged to August Pistorius.
+The first occupier of the farm was mentioned to have been a Drodtski, he was followed by Stapelberg in 1861 and Engelbrecht, in 1867 CA Pistorius bought the property.
 This is the same Carl August Pistorius who owned the farm Maccauvlei other side of the Vaal across from Vereeniging.
 His claim to fame there is that he sold the farm to Samuel Marks for an amazing and unheard of price, check the Viljoensdrift page subheading Maccauvlei for details.
 This C.A.Pistorius is also mentioned as being on the village committee for Heilbron in 1872 (Ref 3).

 Farm ownership changed from Pistorius to Weilbach when Johan Frederick Weilbach married one of the Pistorius daughters, Catherina Johanna, and took over the farm.

 JF was a very successful farmer, so much so that he got a special mention covering more than one page in Ref.2.
 An extract: The guiding principle with Mr.Weilbach is the full use of his land, and nearly all which is open to cultivation has been ploughed, harrowed, drilled, and sown with different seeds, with excellent and encouraging results.